-An invited lecture at the 2016 Papers We Love conference about papers I’d read that proved inspirational to new work.
+A lecture from the 2016 Papers We Love conference about papers that proved inspirational to new work.

 A look back at the development of normal mapping technology as a motivating example of why understanding concepts at a deep level is important for game engine programming.